Never Tear Us Apart: Background and composition

+Hutchence: Yeah, she knows, but we're not together anymore, so it doesn't work, does it? [laughs].

+In a 2019 interview with NME, Lowenstein said of "Never Tear Us Apart" after reading Hutchence's diaries as part of his research for his 2019 documentary Mystify: Michael Hutchence:

 He felt guilt over every break-up because it brought back memories of his parents' divorce and their break-up.
 When he got successful he'd feel the guilt of leaving his brother and it just seemed to be everywhere.
 Going back into his diaries, we'd find evidence of the guilt – it wasn't just all happy-go-lucky rockstar.
 There was always problems being presented.
 His break-up with Michele (Bennett, his childhood flame), he was utterly torn between this woman he loved and how their lives were going in so many different directions.
 That’s why it inspired ‘Never Tear Us Apart’.
 Kick had gone to Number One and suddenly there's this kid-in-a-candy store mentality – he was travelling around the world and thought he'd never settle down.
-There was the hedonistic side to him, but always an almost catholic sense of self-flagellation too.
+There was the hedonistic side to him, but always an almost Catholic sense of self-flagellation too.

-"Never Tear Us Apart" is a ballad, written in the tempo of a modern Viennese waltz, layered with synthesizers and containing dramatic pauses before the instrumental breaks.
-Kirk Pengilly lends a saxophone solo near the end.
-According to the liner notes of Shine Like It Does: The Anthology (1979–1997), the song was composed on piano as a bluesy number in the style of Fats Domino.
-Producer Chris Thomas suggested a synth-based arrangement instead.
+On what would have been Hutchence's 50th birthday, on 22 January 2010, Andrew Farriss shared a tribute on the band's official website in which he recalled writing the song with Hutchence:

+Whilst INXS was on a world tour in 1986 I sat down on an upright piano and started working on the chords that would eventually become "Never Tear Us Apart".
+I thought it had potential and asked Michael what he thought of it.
+He told me he really liked it so I recorded a blues style demo for him.
+I gave the demo to Michael and the eventual lyric that he wrote was truly inspired.
+Straight from the heart.
+I know how much that lyric meant to him... it was a personal love lyric very much in the moment for him.
+It still amazes me how this song and others we wrote have touched so many people around the world.
+Michael was a brilliant lyricist and I am very fortunate to have written with him and more importantly, shared his friendship.